amygorgon/didtyronzil/docs/did-document.md

-# Tyron DID-Document
+# Tyron DID Document

 > For an introduction, read [this](./W3C-dids.md#did-document).

-A DID-Document is a graph-based data structure, a collection of property-value pairs, serialized according to a particular syntax.
+A DID Document is a graph-based data structure, a collection of property-value pairs, serialized according to a particular syntax.

-The Tyron DID-Document's serialization format is **JSON**:
+The Tyron DID Document's serialization format is **JSON**:

 - It defines an unambiguous encoding and decoding of all properties and their associated values
 - It MUST be a single JSON object conforming to [RFC8259, The JavaScript Object Notation (JSON) Data Interchange Format](https://tools.ietf.org/html/rfc8259)
-- The names of the members of the JSON object MUST correspond to the [core property names](#core-properties) of the DID-Document
+- The names of the members of the JSON object MUST correspond to the [core property names](#core-properties) of the DID Document
 - Property values MUST be:
         - [Numbers](https://tools.ietf.org/html/rfc8259#section-6) for number values representable as IEEE754
         - [Literal values](https://tools.ietf.org/html/rfc8259#section-3) for boolean ('false', 'true') and empty values ('null')